demisto/content-docs/content-repo/extra-docs/articles/Default Pack.md

 3. Extract indicators from the file

 4. Detonate the file

+Regardless of whether a file is involved or not, the playbook will continue with the next steps:

 5. Detonate URLs if a supported sandbox integration is enabled.

 6. Enrich the indicators using the Entity Enrichment - Generic v3 playbook, which can verify SSL certificates, take screenshots of URLs, check for domain-squatting, and more.